Meet our talented leaders who guide our Yeshiva with skill, sensitivity and vision setting the tone for success.

 Rabbi Schwartz moved to Hollywood with his family in the summer of 2018 when he assumed the position of YTCTE Director of Institutional Advancement.
 Rabbi Schwartz holds an MBA from Aspen University and completed the Torah Umesorah Leadership and Fundraising Academy.
 After spending three years in our Bais Medrash Zichron Ezra, he learned in Yeshiva Chofetz Chaim and joined their administration as a Fundraiser and Director of Special Projects.
 It was in this role that Rabbi Schwartz successfully coordinated numerous fundraising and marketing campaigns, participating in the strategic planning as well as its business management for a number of years.

 An organized and efficient team player, Rabbi Schwartz manages the Yeshiva’s Development Office.
 He oversees the fundraising campaigns, programs and outreach activities and develops and maintains close relationships with parents and alumni.
 Living in Hollywood, Rabbi Schwartz has become the point-person to the Yeshiva strengthening the community's connection with the Yeshiva and the positive impact it continues to have on Hollywood’s growth.

-Assistant Principal Secular Studies, DACHS
+Principal of General Studies, DACHS